masc-ucsc/docs/docs/pyrope/07-typesystem.md

 const t2 = (b:int, a:string)

 mut a:t1 = ("hello", 3)     // OK
-mut a1:t1 = (3, "hello")     // compile error, positions do not match
+mut a1:t1 = (3, "hello")     // error: positions do not match
 mut b:t1 = (a="hello", 3)   // OK
-mut b1:t1 = (3, a="hello")   // compile error, positions do not match
+mut b1:t1 = (3, a="hello")   // error: positions do not match
 mut c:t1 = (a="hello", b=3) // OK
 mut c1:t1 = (b=3, a="hello") // OK